 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

-In cases involving livestock (which includes horses) and poultry, BOAH does have jurisdiction to enforce the agency's standards of care (345 IAC 14).
-In addition, BOAH may refer a case to local law enforcement if an investigation results in finding potential violations of the state animal cruelty law (IC 35-46-3).
+In cases involving livestock (which included horses) and poultry, BOAH does have jurisdiction to enforce the agency's standards of care (345 IAC 14).
+In addition, BOAH may refer a case to local law enforcement if an investigation results in funding potential violations of the state animal cruelty law (IC 35-46-3).

 Suspected cases/complaints may be submitted to BOAH by phone at (877) 747-3038 or via e-mail at firstname.lastname@example.org.
 Complaints must include contact information for the submitter to allow appropriate follow-up to gather further information, if needed.
 Anonymous complaints are not accepted.